 The lower village or 'lower street' of Kilmacow is thought to be much older in origin that the upper village, dating back to early ecclesiastical Pre-Norman times.
 The street layout, remaining buildings and features of Lower Kilmacow are therefore older in origin to that of the Upper Village.
-While an element of dereliction still remains such as the large Mill House at the bridge, great improvements have taken place in the lower village in recent years with the majority of ruined or vacant houses being completely and sensitively refurbished, retaining the historical character of the village.
+While an element of dereliction still remains such as the large Mill House (Garda station) at the bridge, great improvements have taken place in the lower village in recent years with the majority of ruined or vacant houses being completely and sensitively refurbished, retaining the historical character of the village.
 The old graveyard was recently restored and is maintained by members of the local community.

-In terms of commercial activity, the lower village now contains a Public House & Restaurant (Cooke's), a Health Board Dispensary and on its outer edge, a petrol station with supermarket.
+In terms of commercial activity, the lower village contains a Public House - Dempsey's Den (known as Cooke's) and a petrol station with supermarket.
 Remaining buildings in the Lower Village comprise renovated cottages and townhouses with some farmhouses and outbuildings dispersed around the core area.